Do you want to reduce sibling fighting? Try this: Your kids don’t have to share and they don’t have to play together.

 Try this instead: your child’s turn lasts until they are done playing.
 Period.

-They can play with a toy as long as they want to.
+For toys that belong to everyone in the family: They can play with a toy as long as they want to.
 They can’t ‘reserve’ it for later, but as long as they are actively playing, their sibling has to wait.
+We call this “long turns.”

-Lots of parents ask me, “What about toys that belong to both of them?”
-Children should have some things that are JUST theirs and some things that belong to everyone in the family.
+For toys that are one child’s only, such as gifts or bought with their own money: Children should have some things that are JUST theirs and some things that belong to everyone in the family.
 If they have birthday presents and treasured possessions, for example, it’s okay if they NEVER let their sibling play with it.
 They’ll also need a place to keep their things where their sibling can’t get them, like a chest with a lock or a high shelf or drawer.
 Toys that belong to the family can be played with until a child is done with them, as I outlined above.

 What about playdates?
 Let your child put away anything special that they don’t want to share.
 Anything that is left out is fair game.
 The ‘long turn’ rule doesn’t apply at playdates.
 They can take ‘short turns’ when friends are over.
 Be prepared to help them navigate this!